inferno986return/SurvivalManual-ebook/README.md

 # SurvivalManual-ebook
-An ePub (and eventual PDF) of the survival manual by Ligi
+An ePub (and eventual PDF) of the survival manual by Ligi, as requested by: https://github.com/ligi/SurvivalManual/issues/98

 This project is a community-created survival manual based on the public domain [US Army Survival Field Manual FM 3-05.70 (FM 21-76)](https://fas.org/irp/doddir/army/fm3-05-70.pdf).